Perfect or Preterite in Spanish Grammar

 Signal Words

-List of Signal Words for Perfect
+List of Signal Words for the Perfect

 • esta mañana/semana/…this morning/this week …